SaladTechnologies/sdnext-dynamic/README.md

 # sdnext-dynamic
 This wraps our SDNext image with an entrypoint script that downloads a checkpoint based on an environment variable.

-You can use the prebuild docker image as:
+You can use the prebuilt docker image at:
 ```
 saladtechnologies/sdnext:dynamic
 ```